July 6, 2023

 Capitalizing on 3D Rendering: A Multi-Stakeholder Perspective

-The benefits of 3D rendering don't exclusively pertain to architects; they extend to a wide array of stakeholders involved in the architectural process.
+The benefits of 3D rendering pertain not only to architects; they extend to an array of stakeholders involved in the architectural process.

 Clients, for instance, appreciate the clarity 3D renderings provide.
 They get a clearer picture of the project, enabling them to make well-informed decisions.
 Meanwhile, contractors find 3D renders beneficial for comprehending the design's technical aspects and planning the construction phase accordingly.

 Urban planners and regulators can also use these tools to assess how the proposed design aligns with urban design guidelines and codes.
-In essence, 3D renderings democratize the architectural communication process, enabling everyone involved to participate actively and effectively.
+3D renderings democratize the architectural communication process, enabling everyone involved to take part actively and effectively.

 Evolving with Industry Trends: Sustainability and Beyond